 Similarly, Boothapandy the present headquarters of Thovalai Taluk, was founded by Boothapandian of Ollayur who is one of the poets who authored Purananuru.

-During the first Sangam period of Tamil literature, which is undoubtedly before the second century A.D., Kanyakumari was divided into seven principalities, beginning with Parathaya Nadu comprising Kanyakumari and suburbs, and ending with Vilavancode which encompassed the present Muttom.
+In Kanyakumari History, during the first Sangam period of Tamil literature, which is undoubtedly before the second century A.D., Kanyakumari was divided into seven principalities, beginning with Parathaya Nadu comprising Kanyakumari and suburbs, and ending with Vilavancode which encompassed the present Muttom.

 Kokkaru Nandadakkam of the “Ay” dynasty who lived in the ninth century A.D. built a temple near Munchirai and called it Parthipasekarapuram after one of his numerous titles.
 The inscription known to antiquarians as Velvikudi, mentions Sengodi which is a hamlet of Thiruvattar.